Faculty & Staff

 Courses Taught

-• ATY 153L: Biological Anthropology Lab
+• ATY 153L: The Human Species Lab

-• ATY 158: Introduction to Archaeology
+• ATY 158: Adventures in Time Travel through Archaeology

 Personal Statement